PaccMann/chemical_representation_learning_for_toxicity_prediction/data/cytotoxicity/README.md

 - `cytotox_score.csv`:
   - The labels for all entries in the cytotoxicity data set
 - `cytotox.smi`:
-  - All SMILES in the cytotoxicity data set along with their mold_id
+  - All SMILES in the cytotoxicity data set along with their mol_id

 Moreover,